Simonko-912/EBSL/INSTRUCTIONS.md

 1. Please do not use spaces infront of instructions, it will not work.
 2. Please do not use comments in the same line as a instruction, it will not work.
 You can use the comments in its own line.
 3. 'x' 'y' and 'z' used outside of functions do not work.
 Only 'return' and 'cache' works outside a function as a variable.
-4. Its not recomended to use HALT, NOP or DELAY as for debugging.
+4. Its recomended to use HALT, NOP or DELAY as for debugging.
 5. Tip: use cache to store numbers temp for arguments!
 You can use 'cache' as a argument for inst.
 6. Console allways shows above leds, you can imagine the console like a serial interface.
 7. A argument can not have spaces.
-This is wrong `PRINT Hello world!`, this is right `PRINT Hello-world!`.
+This is wrong `PRINTLN Hello world!`, this is right `PRINTLN Hello-world!` or `NEWLN` then `PRINT Hello` and then do `PRINT world!`
 8. All things like ram, buttons, lines of code, leds etc start from 1, not from 0.
 9. For more info ask Simonko-912 on github to add syntax here.